Blog

 This case demonstrates the covert methods opportunistic individuals may take to hijack corporate infrastructure with crypto-mining malware, as well as the need for a security tool which covers the entire digital estate and detects any new or unusual events.
 Darktrace’s machine learning flagged the connections being made from the warehouse boxes as highly anomalous, leading to this unexpected discovery.

-In organizations with Antigena active, any anomalous crypto-mining devices would be blocked from communicating with the relevant external endpoints, effectively inhibiting mining activity.
-Antigena can also respond by enforcing the ‘pattern of life’ across the digital environment, preventing malicious behavior while allowing normal business activities to continue.
+In organizations with Darktrace RESPOND active, any anomalous crypto-mining devices would be blocked from communicating with the relevant external endpoints, effectively inhibiting mining activity.
+RESPOND can also enforce the normal ‘pattern of life’ across the digital environment, preventing malicious behavior while allowing normal business activities to continue.
 As bad actors continue to proliferate and hackers devise new ways to deploy crypto-mining malware, Darktrace’s full visibility and Autonomous Response in every part of the digital environment is more important than ever.

 Thanks to Darktrace analyst Chloe Phillips for her insights.